hupratt/chirpy/_posts/2023-03-28-a-simple-phishing-page.md

 </div>

 ## Hosting
-The next step in our journey is to host this either on your infrastructure or the someone else's computer (commonly referred to as the cloud).
+The next step in our journey is to host this either on your infrastructure or on someone else's computer (commonly referred to as the cloud).
 I primarily use apache for everything so here is the vhost script that you will need to enable in apache.
 We can use certbot to self sign our own TLS certificates that will grant us with the iconic "green lock" to encrypt our communication.

 There are two types of configurations you could do.
 The easy route is to simply proxy everything through the http protocol or use a WSGI module to handle the integration with apache.
 We don't plan on tweaking the efficiency of the threading of our web page so for simplicity sakes here is the proxy settings